 Please check out my Summer Salmon Dinner Party Menu (with recipes) using this refreshing and delicious Spanish Gazpacho Soup.

-1 cup prepared tomato salsa or Homemade Tomato Salsa
+- 1 cup Homemade Tomato Salsa or other prepared tomato salsa

 When preparing gazpacho, use the Mise en Place technique and assemble and measure out all the ingredients before starting your gazpacho.

 In a large bowl, combine tomatoes, cucumber, bell pepper, onion, vegetable cocktail juice, vegetable or chicken broth, tomato salsa, lime juice, and olive oil.
 Add Worcestershire sauce, dill weed, basil, salt, hot pepper sauce, and garlic; stir until blended.

 The Spanish like to add most of the gazpacho mixture to a blender and then blend until smooth.
 Then add the remainder of the coarse gazpacho mixture to the blended.
 Your choice on how you would like to do this step.

 Refrigerate at least 4 hours or overnight before serving.
 NOTE: I usually place the prepared gazpacho soup in a large pitcher and store in my refrigerator.
 This takes up less room.